 6.17 Choice of Clear Names [NAI]

 6.17.1 Applicability to language

+The vulnerability as described in ISO/IEC TR 24772-1:2019 clause 6.17.

 This subclause requires a complete rewrite to have it reflect C++ issues..
+TBD!!!

+Think about discussing reserved names.
+Maybe also in Part 1.

 C is somewhat susceptible to errors resulting from the use of similarly appearing names.
 C does require the declaration of variables before they are used.
 However, C allows scoping so that a variable that is not declared locally may be resolved to some outer block and a human reviewer may not notice that resolution.
 Variable name length is implementation specific and so one implementation may resolve names to one length whereas another implementation may resolve names to another length resulting in unintended behaviour.

-As with the general case, calls to the wrong subprogram or references to the wrong data element (when missed by human review) can result in unintended behaviour.
+As with the general case, calls to the wrong subprogram or references to the wrong data element (when missed by human review) can result in unintended behaviour.ISO/IEC 14882:2017 C++ clause 20.5.4 [constraints] – reserved names, from C++, also from C, deprecated names

+Numeric_limits are in std namespace,

+To Do (Paul)

+One can add names to a templates as part of specialization.

+Example extending a hash function from std::

+Also inline namespaces.

+Also the use of underscores in symbol names.

+Also Unicode in identfiers.

 6.17.2 Guidance to language users

-This subclause requires a complete rewrite.
+Follow the guidance of ISO/IEC 148822017 clause 20.5.4 regarding names to refrain from usage.

 Use names that are clear and non-confusing.

 Use consistency in choosing names.